 In addition, the cost to provide Health Services and Initial/Orientation Aide Training should be included in this cost center.
-The costs related to employees attending initial/Orientation Aide Training including wages and travel expenses are also reported in this cost center.
+The costs related to employees attending Initial/Orientation Aide Training including wages and travel expenses are also reported in this cost center.

-1. Salaries / Wages for Aides All personal care services aide personnel salaries and wages.
+1. Salaries / Wages for Aides

+All personal care services aide personnel salaries and wages.
 Include costs in a lump sum to be keyed on line 13.

-2. Salaries / Wages for All Other All personal care services all other personnel salaries and wages.
+2. Salaries / Wages for All Other

+All personal care services all other personnel salaries and wages.
+Include costs in a lump sum to be keved on line 13.

+Cost of personal care services labor for incidental, short-term employment.
 Include costs in a lump sum to be keyed on line 13.

-3. Casual Labor (Incidental/Short-Term Employment) Cost of personal care services labor for incidental, short-term employment.
-Include costs in a lump sum to be keyed on line 13.
-4. Payroll Taxes Cost of taxes paid by employer.
-Items include: - FICA - FUTA - SUTA Include costs in a lump sum to be keyed on line 13.
-5. Employee Benefit Program Cost of benefits paid by employer.
-Items include: Dental insurance Health insurance Life insurance Retirement Uniforms Worker's compensation Include costs in a lump sum to be keyed on line 13.
-6. Meetings / Seminars / Training Cost of personal care services personnel in attending meetings, seminars, and conferences.
-Items include: Tuition / registration / fees
+- Dental insurance

+- Health insurance

+- Life insurance

+- Retirement

+- Uniforms

+- Worker's compensation

+Cost of personal care services personnel in attending meetings, seminars, and conferences.
+Items include:

+- Tuition / registration / fees